-When you surprise your teenager with a set of car keys, to their very own car, they will be overjoyed; just like you were.
+When you surprise your teenager with a set of car keys for their very own car, they will be overjoyed, just like you were.
 A car to them represents little more than freedom at this age of their lives.
 For the first time ever, they will be able to go anywhere, whenever they want.
 However, it’s your job as a parent to kind of crush that excitement.
-Let their happiness flourish for a moment, but ultimately you need to bring them back down to earth.
-Teaching them a set of principles for how to live with their car, will serve them well for however long they remain able to drive.
+Let their happiness flourish for a moment, but ultimately, you need to bring them back down to earth.
+Teaching them a set of principles for how to live with their car will serve them well for however long they remain able to drive.
 It’s really a life skill that doesn’t get as much attention as it deserves.
-But, here’s what you need to show them.
+But here’s what you need to show them.

-Despite modern cars being made out of stern stuff, it doesn’t mean they’re impregnable.
-Depending on where you live, dirt, mud, sludge and salted grit can become trapped in the wheel arches, brake discs, suspension and driveshaft.
+Despite modern cars being made out of sturdy stuff, that doesn’t mean they’re impregnable.
+Depending on where you live, dirt, mud, sludge, and salted grit can become trapped in the wheel arches, brake discs, suspension, and driveshaft.
 You must teach your child the importance of cleaning their vehicle both externally and internally.
 The car can be lifted up on a jack or simply sprayed with a pressure hose underneath.
 If you have the correct bent nozzle, this shouldn’t be an issue.
 Otherwise, a good old sponge and a bit of elbow grease will do the trick.
 Teach your child how to clean their car in a sound routine.
-Pretty soon, they will realize that adults don’t clean their car out of fun but as a necessity.
+Pretty soon, they will realize that adults don’t clean their cars out of fun but as a necessity.

-If you have a child that owns his or her own car, you will know that every week when you look inside, it looks like a hurricane hit it.
-You need to teach your teenager to be properly hygienic in their car and not throw around used fast-food wrappers or any other trash, in their car.
-This isn’t so much of an issue of how to keep their car clean, but just good discipline and appreciation of their private possession.
-Remind them that without their car they wouldn’t enjoy the freedoms they have, so keeping their car clean is a sign of self-respect.
+If you have a child who owns his or her own car, you will know that every week when you look inside, it looks like a hurricane hit it.
+You need to teach your teenager to be properly hygienic in their car and not throw around used fast-food wrappers or any other trash in their car.
+This isn’t so much an issue of how to keep their car clean as it is about good discipline and appreciation of their private possessions.
+Remind them that without their car, they wouldn’t enjoy the freedoms they have, so keeping their car clean is a sign of self-respect.

 The very first year of car ownership is going to be very exciting for your kids.
 Eventually, however, they’ll need to learn how to appreciate and maintain their car.
 Effective parenting will give them the proper life skills to do just this.